wing-puah/thegeekwing-jekyll/_posts/lifestyle/2015-06-28-5-facts-about-yoga-and-weight-loss.md

 title: "Can yoga help in weight loss?
 5 facts you need to know"
 date:  2015-06-28 16:23:52 +0800
 categories:
-  - "Fitness"
+  - "Lifestyle"
 banner: "/blog/2015/06/yoga-and-weight-loss.jpg"
-tags: [yoga, exercise science, weight loss]
+tags: [yoga, exercise science, weight loss, fitness]
 ---
 Today we will explore the 5 facts that will better inform you on how to manage your weight better through yoga.